 - Minimises anxiety – many people might behave erratically or uncharacteristically when subjected to the pressure of a one to one assessment.
 This allows applicants to show their true colours without the filter of an interviewer that could compromise or completely change a person’s response.

-- Cost effectiveness – Most aptitude tests are carried out on computers.
+- Cost effectiveness – Most aptitude and career tests are carried out on computers.
 As a result, they are very cost-effective and easy to administer.
 It also expedites the grading process, minimising the period that a position (maybe even an important position) is left vacant and the labour hours dedicated to recruitment, as it’s possible to have a viable candidate much sooner.

 Disadvantages of Aptitude Tests

 - Cultural bias – Our abilities and accomplishments are based on experiences such as our upbringing, home setting, education and opportunities.
 All these will have an impact on the results of the aptitude test.
 For example, an aptitude test might require proficiency in the English language.
 If this is not your mother tongue, then you might be disqualified in spite of your other abilities.
-An expensive preparatory course is an excellent tool for succeeding
+An expensive preparatory course is an excellent tool for succeeding.

 - Aptitude does not necessarily result in good performance – The fact that someone has an aptitude for something does not necessarily mean that they will perform well.
 Besides aptitude, there are also other factors that affect performance.
-This includes training, motivation and interest
+This includes training, motivation and interest.

 - It Strips Test-Takers of Identity – This is actually what behavioural, aptitude and career tests do best, completely strip the person taking the test of their identity, so there is no discernable difference between the results.
 It ensures that the process is kept ethical and avoids nepotism or favouritism.
-As the job market has evolved beyond the “keep your head down and your nose to the grindstone” paradigm, individualism is respected and even commended; some hiring managers consider individual interests and characteristics an asset that can be used to the company’s benefit.
-Furthermore, enthusiasm, drive and quick thinking (are all very valuable attributes) will all but be expunged by a standardised
+As the job market has evolved beyond the 'keep your head down and your nose to the grindstone' paradigm, individualism is respected and even commended; some hiring managers consider individual interests and characteristics an asset that can be used to the company’s benefit.
+Furthermore, enthusiasm, drive and quick thinking (are all very valuable attributes) will all but be expunged by a standardised.

 - It can favour “non-thinkers” – I’m not calling anyone names here, but it's undeniable that standardised tests favour people that memorise.
 You can learn how to take standardised tests, essentially “hacking” them.
 For example, you can achieve a median score in multiple choice mathematics, by using very rough estimation to eliminate the most outlying answers.
 This is just one simple technique that can be used to either circumvent an aptitude test or increase your chances exponentially.